 They may not be in any transitional screening yard, landscaped open space (including parking lot landscaping), required parking spaces, in the public right-of-way, or in any location that could impede vehicular or pedestrian circulation, vision, or access within a site.
-Additional limitations apply to the location of any drop-off box exceeding eight and one-half feet in height.

 If a Property Owner notices an unpermitted drop box on their property:

 - Property Owner obtains the name and contact information of the organization who owns the drop box.